 Picture this.
 It’s six o’clock on a Thursday morning and you’re making biscuits.
-You’ve set your alarm fifteen minutes early and you know it will be at least another forty-five before the sun starts to peak over Vulcan Mountain.
+You’ve set your alarm fifteen minutes early and it will be at least another forty-five before the sun starts to peak over Vulcan Mountain.
 It’s cold, but not too cold.
 You’re groggy, wearing too many layers, waiting for the coffee to slowly percolate.
-It’s your roommate’s birthday, so these are important biscuits, but you only have one roommate, so you’ve decided to half it.
+It’s your roommate’s birthday, so these are important biscuits, but you only have one roommate, so you’ve decided to halve it.
 All of the sudden, a whole teaspoon of salt goes in – the measurement specified on the full amount.

-What is there to do?
+What to do?
 Your first reaction is to try to get the salt out.
 This is unsuccessful because salt is kind of hard to find in a bowl of flour.
 Your second reaction is to panic and throw it away, but the clock is reaching 6:30 and you’re almost out of flour.
 Your third reaction is to say, “What the Hell,” and keep going; adding a bit of cornmeal, an extra splash of buttermilk, and a grind of black pepper in your best attempt at balance.
-You put the biscuits in the oven with the sweet potato you’ll scarf down later for lunch.
+You put the biscuits in the oven, along with the sweet potato you’ll scarf down later for lunch.
 You work on your notes for your fourth grade class on the Food Web.
 You take the biscuits out, try a bite.
 They’re the best damn biscuits you’ve ever made.

 Salty Cornmeal Biscuits

-*Note: I made this using discard sourdough starter – and if you don’t know what that is, you don’t keep a sourdough starter and you don’t need to worry about it!
+*Note: I made this using discard sourdough starter – and if you don’t know what that is, you don’t keep a sourdough starter and you don’t need to worry about it.
 It is an AWESOME use of your weekly (or daily) discard though.
-For you sane folk replace the 3/4 C discard starter with a heaping 1/3 C of AP flour and slightly over 1/3 C of extra buttermilk (adjust as needed!).
+For you sane folk, replace the 3/4 C discard starter with a heaping 1/3 C of AP flour and slightly over 1/3 C of extra buttermilk (adjust as needed!).

 1 C AP Flour

-3/4 C sourdough discard (stirred well!)
+3/4 C sourdough discard (stirred well)

 1/4 C yellow cornmeal